This version has been replaced by the current version of the New Relic Services Privacy Notice located here.

 i.
 User Choices.
 To the extent provided under applicable laws, users may request to access, correct, update or delete Personal Data contained within Systems Operations Data in certain cases, or otherwise exercise their choices with regards to such Personal Data by following the instructions provided in New Relic personal data requests.

-You have the right to to find out if we use your Personal Data, or to access, correct, update or request deletion of your Personal Data.
+These rights include the right to find out if we use your Personal Data, or to access your Personal Data.

-Similarly, if we have collected and processed your Personal Data on the basis of your consent, then you have the right to withdraw your consent at any time.
-Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your Personal Data conducted in reliance on lawful processing grounds other than consent.
+Where we have collected and processed your Personal Data on the basis of consent, you can withdraw your consent at any time.
+You should note that withdrawing your consent will not affect the lawfulness of any processing we conducted prior to the withdrawal, nor will it affect the processing of your Personal Data where we relied on lawful bases other than consent.

 You have the right to complain to a data protection authority about our collection and use of your Personal Data.
 For more information, please contact your local data protection authority.

-If you are an EEA or UK individual and would like to make any of these requests, please follow the instructions provided in New Relic personal data requests.
+If you are an EEA or UK individual and would like to make any of these requests, please submit your request to Privacy@newrelic.com

 You can request that we disclose to you certain Personal Data we collect, disclose for a business purpose and sell about you.

-You have a right not to be discriminated against based on exercising your data protection rights, and we do not discriminate against any individual for doing so.
+You have certain rights not to be discriminated against based on exercising your data protection rights, and we do not discriminate against any individual for doing so.

-If you are a California resident and would like to make any of these requests, please follow the instructions provided in New Relic personal data requests.
+If you are a California resident and would like to make any of these requests, please submit your request to Privacy@newrelic.com..